 Pepper smiled.
 “Of course,” she said.
 “It took me months to track them down for you.
 I want to know what the fuss was about.”

 Deni’s face went blank.
 He suddenly looked much older, as if he’d aged a decade the very moment she’d spoken.
-Although it was clearly the hall’s light, he appeared haggard annd harried; his eyes seemed to darken and she could almost see deep creases forming around his eyes and at the corners of his mouth
+Although it was clearly the hall’s light, he appeared haggard and harried; his eyes seemed to darken and she could almost see deep creases forming around his eyes and at the corners of his mouth.

 Definitely not the Deni I know, she thought.
 She knew Deni suffered from bouts of depression, but he was rarely anything but chipper and polite around her.
 Yet for whatever reason, the very mention of those books seemed to have stripped away his affability, and–as hard as he tried to hide it–had given way to a bizarre impression of a man who was too afraid to show his own fear.

-But just as suddenly as it vanished, Deni’s smile returned.
-“Of course,” he said, stepping aside to let her in.
-“Mi casa es su casa.”
+But just as suddenly as it had vanished, Deni’s smile returned.
+“Of course,” he said, stepping aside to let her in.”“Mi casa es su casa.”

 Pepper ascended that step and crossed the threshold, only to be hit with a chill.
 At first she thought he’d set the air conditioner to arctic, but as she passed under the chandelier she realize that the cold wasn’t a physical cold–it was something intangible, almost spectral.
 This is probably not a good sign, she thought.

 Deni followed her inside, closing the door behind him.
 “I don’t keep those books in the library,” he said.
-She heard several hollow clacks as he locked the door behind her.
-It was another level added to the oddness of this visit–the neighborhood was hardly crime-ridden, but the number of locks made it seem like he was barricading them inside, as if he thought the entirety of Calusa Shores might converge on his house at any moment and try to ram the door in like an invading barbarian horde.
+She heard several hollow clacks as he locked the door.
+It was another level added to the oddness of this visit–the neighborhood was hardly crime-ridden, but the number of locks she heard made it seem like he was barricading them inside, as if he thought the entirety of Calusa Shores might converge on his house at any moment and try to ram the door in like an invading barbarian horde.

 “Where do you keep them, then?”
 Pepper asked.
 She leaned against a nearby table, gazing up at the flickering chandelier.
 “Or did I come out here for nothing?”